cocoaheads/raleigh/README.md

 **Speakers for CocoaHeads January**

-- Session 1 - TBA
+- Radars by Josh Johnson
-- Session 2 - TBA
+- Open Source Objective-C Projects by Scott Penrose
 - Cocoa Framework for CouchDB by John Turner

 ## Previous Meetings